s-bhagwat/tortube_uploader/README.md

 # tortube_uploader
-a simple uploader to upload torrent .mp4/.mkv videos directly from your servers (ongoing)
+a simple uploader to upload torrent .mp4/.mkv videos directly from your servers to youtube! (ongoing)